-119. One of the strategic goals of our University is formation of study quality culture.
-In the Studies department we have Quality management section.
-This section prepared Quality Manual (http://skvis.vu.lt/pub/book/qme/topic/10298445) where detail descriptions of responsibilities of all study process participants are presented "VU Study Program Regulations" and "VU Regulations of Studies" obligate SPC to monitor quality of studies and to initiate changes when those are necessary.
-SPC consists from university teachers and representatives of Student Union and social partners.
-SPC operates according "Study Program Committee Regulations" and is responsible to Faculty Council.
+117. One of the strategic goals of our University is formation of study quality culture.
+The Studies department prepared Quality Manual (http://skvis.vu.lt/pub/book/qme/topic/10298445) where detail descriptions of responsibilities of all study process participants are presented "VU Study Program Regulations" and "VU Regulations of Studies" obligate Study Programme Committee to monitor quality of studies and to initiate changes when those are necessary.
+Committee of Study programme consists from university teachers and representatives of Student Union and social partners.
+Committee operates according "Study Program Committee Regulations" and is responsible to Faculty Council.